BobDempsey/node-ts-template/README.md

 - 🔒 **Type-Safe Environment** - Zod-based environment variable validation and type safety
 - 🧪 **Testing Suite** - Jest and Supertest for comprehensive unit and integration testing
 - 🎨 **Code Quality** - Biome for fast linting and formatting
+- 📝 **Built-in Logger** - Custom logger with timestamps and log levels

 ## Project Structure